 Step 11.
 Get feedback on your screenplay adaptation

 Ask people to visualize the movie version as they read your freshly-written script.
 Now you’re into territory you are surely familiar with from when you sought feedback from beta readers.
 Seek feedback and edit until it’s a stellar script.

 If you want professional feedback, our screenplay writers can offer a high-level review.
 We’ll read your screenplay and make suggestions on how to improve it for production.
 We’ll provide examples whenever appropriate.
 You’ll typically get a few pages of comments – solid, practical advice.

 Adapting books into film is a lot of work

 In some ways, it is almost more work to adapt a novel into film than it is to write the screenplay from scratch.
 Yes, you have the story.
 But you have to un-learn so much of it.
 You have to re-think so many aspects.
-You have to re-envisage the story.
+One of the main challenges of adapting a novel to film is re-envisaging the story.
 And even for creative people like authors, that’s not always easy.

 But if your story is good, it can be very rewarding to turn your book into a movie.
 And we are happy to help you structure and write your book to film adaptation.